boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 over general lessons and interesting design choices we've stumbled upon, as well as the crates supporting that implementation.

 Why should you care?
-Well we are not only implementing Temporal for JavaScript, but for Rust as well ... more on that in a bit.
+Well, we are not only implementing Temporal for JavaScript, but for Rust as well ... more on that in a bit.

 First, an aside!